Publish an Experience to Production| Hitchhikers Platform

 Publishing to Production

 Note: Ensure you’ve updated the Configuration Label for your backend configuration in the Experiences tab to the most recent version (i.e. the version you tested in Staging).
+Check the steps at the bottom for a refresher.

 Updating Production Search Configuration Label